 “You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
 (John 8:44)

 No physical Jew is a member of Abraham’s Seed by virtue of being born to Jewish parents.
 The Messianic promises never were made to the physical Jews.
 All the Messianic promises, the promises of the Kingdom found in the Prophets of Israel, are directed only to the Lord Jesus and to those who belong to the Lord Jesus.

-Unto whom [the Hebrew Prophets] it was revealed, that not unto themselves [the physical Israelites], but unto us [the Christians—Jews and Gentiles] they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
-(I Peter 1:12).
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
+(I Peter 1:12)

 The Christian salvation is not of the Gentiles and for the Gentiles.
 The Christian salvation is of the Jews and for the Jews.
 The first Christians were Jews and the last Christians will be Jews.
 There is no “Gentile Church.”
 The Gentile Church does not exist except in the minds of the Gentile Christians.

 In order for a Jew (or a Gentile) to receive any part of the Messianic promises, the blessing and inheritance of Abraham, he must be born again of the Spirit of God.
 Christ, the one Seed of Abraham, must be born in him.
 This is the only true Israel, the Body of Christ, the one Kingdom of God.

 The Body of Christ Is True Israel